 Peel thinly to produce shavings and add to a healthy salad of green lettuce – or add to a warm goat cheese salad;

-Healthiest way to cook them: as asparagus mainly contains water, French food scientist Raphaël Haumont encourages us to cook them as much as possible in their own water to preserve their healthy vitamin and fibre content.
+The healthiest way to cook them: as asparagus mainly contains water, French food scientist Raphaël Haumont encourages us to cook them as much as possible in their own water to preserve their healthy vitamin and fibre content.

 As a result, this method is totally contrary to the popular way done even amongst chefs.
 Most who have followed Auguste Escoffier’s traditions cook them in an extra large pan of salted water.
 Alas, this results often in overcooking and most of the vitamin content is lost.

 Instead, to keep as much vitamin content in them, fry raw in a little butter or olive oil and sauté gently with the lid on (to cook in their own steam) for only 4-8 minutes depending on their size.
 Add a little water if the asparagus are particularly thick so that they don’t dry out.
+White asparagus, which is usually much thicker, usually needs the longer cooker time.

 For a demonstration how to prepare them, see my step-by-step recipe video for Asparagus Clafoutis.